 - The TNA Impact! video game inverts the trope — in the story mode, you play as the former masked wrestler Suicide, who, after getting screwed out of the world championship, badly beaten, and left for dead in Tijuana, gets Magic Plastic Surgery and comes back to TNA without a mask for revenge.

-- TNA are now (May 2009) running a similar storyline on their TV show, with the Motor City Machine Guns trying to prove that Suicide (yes, TNA used a real wrestler to portray an original character from their videogame) is actually Christopher Daniels.
-The truth is... complicated, but the short form is that Suicide was going to be Kazarian, but when he was injured Daniels took on the role, but Kazarian took the mask back just as this storyline began.
+- TNA are now (May 2009) running a similar angle on their TV show, with the Motor City Machine Guns trying to prove that Suicide (yes, TNA used a real wrestler to portray an original character from their videogame) is actually Christopher Daniels.
+The truth is... complicated, but the short form is that Suicide was going to be Frankie Kazarian, but when he was injured Daniels took on the role, but Kazarian took the mask back just as this angle began.

-- This was quietly dropped after Daniels and Suicide appeared in the ring at the same time, and the mask was passed to a third person (Kiyoshi) before being put away, seemingly for good.
+- This was quietly dropped after Daniels and Suicide appeared in the ring at the same time, and the mask was passed to a third person (Kiyoshi) and many others.
+It would finally be played straight again when Austin Aries stole the mask, leading the "legit" at that time Suicide to go by Manik to distance himself from Aries.

 - Puerto Rican wrestling company WWC ran this angle with a wrestler named Pulgarcito (Spanish for a male version of Thumbelina), who was actually a big fat guy who hailed from the town of Ponce.
 After he lost his loser leaves town match, he returned under the name Pedro Ponce, wearing the same outfit and a mask.
 After Pulgarcito was reinstated, they aired a vignette with Pulgarcito driving his alter ego back to Ponce.